 More information

-New Cortex MetroLink station and section of Chouteau Greenway
+New Cortex MetroLink station and Brickline (Chouteau) Greenway

 In July 2018, a new MetroLink station opened in the Cortex District adjacent to the @4240 building.
-The station’s grand opening also celebrated completion of the first quarter-mile segment of the new Chouteau Greenway.
+The station’s grand opening also celebrated completion of the first quarter-mile segment of the new Brickline Greenway, previously known as the Chouteau Greenway.
 When complete, the greenway will connect Forest Park to the Gateway Arch.

 More information